1. Does solar energy work in spite of Washington's wet, gray weather?

 9. What financial incentives are available for solar PV systems?

-There is a 30% federal income tax credit on the total cost of the system, including installation.
-This tax credit is authorized through December 2019.
+In addition to net metering, there is a 26% federal income tax credit on the total cost of the system, including installation.
+There is no WA state sales tax charged on new solar installations.

 10. How long do these systems last?